 It’s easy to see why some buyers would not touch a non-standard home with the proverbial barge pole and even easier to see why some lenders refuse to lend mortgages against them.

-Although age, wear, lack of maintenance and misuse take their toll and make buildings look rather poor, many non-traditional housing systems initially provided quite pleasant looking homes and a good number remain so.
-In general, most non-traditional housing systems have performed well from a structural point of view, although some problems developed with a number of system -built dwellings.
+Although age, wear, lack of maintenance and misuse take their toll and make buildings look rather poor, many non-traditional housing systems initially provided quite pleasant looking homes, and a good number remain so.
+In general, most non-traditional housing systems have performed well from a structural point of view, although some problems developed with some systems built dwellings.
 By the 1980’s some fundamental problems affecting structural stability and durability began to emerge in some of the concrete system built houses.
 The problems occurred because of either carbonation or the presence of chlorides in the concrete and resulted in the corrosion of steel reinforcement and subsequent cracking and spalling of the concrete.

 The problems of carbonation and the presence of detrimental chloride levels in reinforced concrete dwellings led to certain concrete housing systems being designated defective under the 1984 Housing Defects Legislation, which was then incorporated into the Housing Act of 1985.
 A company named PRC Homes Ltd (a subsidiary of NHBC) was set up to license repair schemes for housing systems designated as defective under the act.
 The extent of works and costs involved in some of these repairs was very substantial.
 No steel or timber systems were designated as defective.

-Condition surveys undertaken by BRE in the 1980s and early 1990s, revealed serious corrosion to parts of the steel frame to some steel framed houses in certain locations.
-Corrosion was particularly common on the lower sections of stanchions and sometimes around window and door openings.
+Condition surveys were undertaken by BRE in the 1980s, and early 1990s revealed serious corrosion to parts of the steel frame to some steel framed houses in certain locations.
+Corrosion was particularly common in the lower sections of stanchions and sometimes around window and door openings.
 The corrosion was such that on some occasions the replacement of lower sections of the stanchions was necessary.
 However, many steel houses remain in good condition.